Paula Name Meaning: Origin, History, & Significance

 Songs About Paula

-Overall, Paula is a name that has made its mark in various forms of media, from literature to music to film and TV.
+Overall, Paula is a name that has made its mark in various forms of media, from literature to music to film & TV.
 Whether ya know a Paula personally or are just a fan of the name, there’s no denying its cultural significance.